cs96and/FoundryVTT-CGMP/README.md

 * **Allow players to see typing notification**: when typing notification is enabled, this settings allows players to see the notifications.
 If disabled, only the GM can see the typing notifications.
 * **Hide scrolling damage text on NPC tokens**: Hides the scrolling text above a token when it takes damage.
 * **Hide scrolling healing text on NPC tokens**: Hides the scrolling text above a token when it receives healing.
+* **Disable flashing of Dynamic Token Rings**: Disables the Dynamic Token Ring flashing, e.g. when a token is damaged or healed.
+Note this option only appears if you are using dnd5e v3.1, or Foundry v12.

 ## Additional Chat Commands